gbowerman/azure-myriad/README.md

 ## Templates

-Note: As of today 9/25/15 - the vmss-win-vnet-storage.json and vmss-ubuntu-vnet-storage.json templates are working, currently testing more.
+Note: 9/25/15 - all the following templates are currently working.
+Only use "Southeast Asia".

 ### vmss-ubuntu-vnet-storage.json